A Frequency Domain Approach to Predict Power System Transients: Learning in the Frequency Domain

-For a system with $N$ buses, there are $3N$ state variables: the voltage, angle and frequency at each bus.
-The input trajectory is the function of state $\bm{s}$, written as $\bm{s}_{in} = g_0(\bm{s})$.
-Let $l$ be the number of layers in a neural network.
-The input of the $j$-th layer is $g_{j-1}(\bm{s})$ and the output is $g_{j}(\bm{s})$ for $j=1,\cdots,l$.
 For the input of each layer, we conduct discrete Fourier transform $\mathcal{F}$ to convert the input trajectory into the frequency domain~\cite{brunton2019data}.
-Inspired by the work in~\cite{li2020fourier}, we use neural networks parameterized by $\phi$ to learn in the frequency domain, and then recovered the time-domain sequences by inverse Fourier transform ${\mathcal{F}}^{-1}$.
-This process is defined as Fourier neural operator $\mathcal{K}(\phi)$ represented by
+Inspired by the work in~\cite{li2020fourier}, we use neural networks parameterized by $\bm{\theta}_j$ to learn in the frequency in each layer $j$, and then recover the time-domain sequences by inverse Fourier transform ${\mathcal{F}}^{-1}$.
+This process is defined as Fourier neural operator $\mathcal{K}_{\bm{\theta}_j}(\cdot)$ represented by